 Steel is an alloy of iron and carbon.
 It is made by heating coke, a solid iron fuel, with iron ore and limestone in a blast furnace.
 It is produced in one of two ways: the basic oxygen furnace (BOF) process, which uses 25 to 35 percent recovered steel, and the electric arc furnace (EAF) process which uses nearly 100 percent recovered steel.

-Steel cans and other steel recyclables are usually collected from the curbside, then hauled to a material recovery facility, where workers separate it from other recyclables and crush it in to large bales.
+Steel cans and other steel recyclables are usually collected from the curbside or dropoff programs, then hauled to a material recovery facility, where workers separate it from other recyclables and crush it in to large bales.
 The bales are shipped to steel mills or foundries, where they are combined with other steel scrap and melted in a furnace to make new steel.

 The steel industry in North America has been recycling steel scrap for more than 150 years.
 The steel industry needs scrap to produce new steel, which ensures that all steel products contain anywhere from 25 percent up to 100 percent recycled content.
 It also is cheaper to recycle steel than it is to mine virgin ore to manufacture new steel.
 New ore is still mined in order to supplement production of steel and steel products.